Saliency Driven Perceptual Image Compression

 \paragraph{Proposed evaluation metric.} This paper proposes a learned perceptual similarity metric for evaluating and training image compression models.
 This paper also studies the compression techniques using human evaluations.
 The study shows that human evaluation results correlate well with the proposed evaluation metric.
 Furthermore, the ranking of different compression methods, as judged by humans, correlates with the performance of off-the-shelf object detection and segmentation methods, which are trained on uncompressed images.

-We start by evaluating the model proposed by Zhang ~\etal \cite{zhang18}.
-This model is trained on images with a number of different artifacts but the only compression artifacts are from JPEG compression.
-As Patel et al. \cite{patel2019deep} found, using the model has limitations for compression.
-We, therefore, create a compression specific perceptual similarity dataset.
-This dataset includes images generated from popular engineered \cite{skodras2001jpeg,wallace1992jpeg,bpg} and learned compression methods \cite{mentzer2018conditional,balle2016end,balle2018variational,patel2019deep} and consists of $6$ two alternative forced choices (2AFC) per comparison (Sec. \ref{sec:percp_sim_metrices}).
+The analysis in this paper starts by evaluating the model proposed by Zhang ~\etal \cite{zhang18}.
+The model is trained on images with several different artefacts but the only compression artefacts are from JPEG.
+As Patel ~\etal \cite{patel2019deep} found, using the model \cite{zhang18} has limitations for compression.
+Therefore, we create a compression specific perceptual similarity dataset.
+The data include images generated from popular engineered \cite{skodras2001jpeg,wallace1992jpeg,bpg} and learned compression methods \cite{mentzer2018conditional,balle2016end,balle2018variational,patel2019deep}.
+The data consists of $6$ two alternative forced choices (2AFC) per comparison (see Section \ref{sec:percp_sim_metrices} for details).

-\paragraph{Saliency matters for image compression.} While JPEG \cite{wallace1992jpeg} codec divides an image into uniform $8 \times 8$ blocks, BPG uses a hand-crafted metric to determine homogeneity and divides the more homogeneous regions into larger $64 \times 64$ blocks.
-This way, fewer bits are allocated to more homogeneous regions and more bits are allocated to complex/non-homogeneous image regions.
-BPG builds on the hypothesis that humans are more prone to notice artifacts in complex regions of the image.
-Using the motivation from BPG, and to the best of our knowledge unlike any other deep learning based compression method, we make use of object saliency maps for two purposes in our model: 1) {\bf rate optimization}: more bits are allocated to the salient regions 2) {\bf distortion optimization}: artifacts in salient regions are more heavily penalized.
+\paragraph{Saliency matters for image compression.} While JPEG \cite{wallace1992jpeg} divides an image into uniform $8 \times 8$ blocks, BPG uses a hand-crafted metric to determine homogeneity and divides the more homogeneous regions into larger $64 \times 64$ blocks.
+In BPG, fewer bits are allocated to homogeneous regions and more bits are allocated to non-homogeneous regions.
+BPG builds on the hypothesis that humans are more prone to notice artefacts in complex regions of the image.
+Following this hypothesis of BPG, the proposed method makes use of object saliency in two ways: 1) {\bf rate optimization}: more bits are allocated to the salient regions; 2) {\bf distortion optimization}: artefacts in salient regions are more heavily penalized.
 To the best of our knowledge, we are the first to incorporate saliency in learned compression.

 The rest of the paper is structured as follows.
-In Sec. \ref{sec:percp_sim_metrices}, the compression specific perceptual similarity dataset is presented and various metrics are compared against the human judgements.
-Sec. \ref{sec:method} describes our approach which is evaluated in Sec. \ref{sec:results}.
-Sec. \ref{sec:conclusions} concludes the paper.
+In Section \ref{sec:percp_sim_metrices}, the compression specific perceptual similarity dataset is presented and various metrics are compared against the human judgements.
+Section \ref{sec:method} describes the proposed approach which is evaluated in Section \ref{sec:results}.
+Section \ref{sec:conclusions} concludes the paper.